Tulane Home Tulane Shield logo linking to site home page

 Admission Criteria

-Acceptance into the program is competitive and based on the decision of a Steering Committee comprised of faculty members of the Neuroscience Graduate Program.
+Acceptance into the program is competitive and based on the decision of a Steering Committee comprised of Tulane Brain Institute faculty members.
 Candidates should have demonstrated knowledge of college level biology, chemistry, and physics and exhibit the potential for graduate study.
 Successful applicants should have an undergraduate GPA of ~3.4 and grades of B or better in their science courses.

 Students may enter the program during either the fall or spring semester of any academic year.
 The deadline for receipt of the COMPLETED APPLICATION, INCLUDING ALL SUPPORTING MATERIALS is June 1 to start in the fall semester and October 15 to start in the spring semester.
 For application inquiries, please email pevans3@tulane.edu